Đetinja: Hydroelectricity

 It was an enterprise of a group of Užice's industrialist, which decided to introduce the electricity in order to bust the production and lower the costs.
 However, the project was quite expensive.
 Purchase of the equipment, construction of the plant and the city grid cost 215,000 dinars in silver.
 The equipment was shipped by train from Berlin to Kragujevac, and then by carts through the muddy roads to Užice.
 The half-automatized plant produces 40 to 60 kW.
 There was some opposition among the local population, both unfamiliar with and afraid of the electricity.
 Local stories were saying that the "contraption" is wrongly positioned, that you can't make fire out of the water and how the fire can pass through the wire into the room without setting the house on fire.
 This changed after the power plant became operational, bringing light to the streets and some of the households, when the inhabitants began to talk about the "light coming out of the river".

 The hydro plant is turned into the museum of technics and is placed under the state protection.
 Reconstruction of the facility began in 2017 and is to be finished in 2018.
 Aggregates, which are considered to be museum exhibits, will be repaired in a way to keep their authenticity.
-By October 2018 it was evident that the exterior of the building was changed during the reconstruction and there are plans to add another turbine which will "keep the hydro plant constantly in the system of Elektroprivreda Srbije".
+By October 2018 it was evident that the exterior of the building was changed during the reconstruction and there are plans to add another turbine which will "keep the hydro plant constantly in the system of Elektroprivreda Srbije (EPS)".

+However, the reconstruction turned out to be a controversial from several other reasons than changing the appearance of the building.
+The EPS had no necessary permits, the museum remained closed for visitors, while the main visual feature of the plant, a small overspill waterfall which symbolically marked the end of the gorge, was extinguished.
+The ministry of construction ordered the EPS on 7 April 2021 to restore things as they were, but as of April 2023 nothing has been done.

 The other power plant on Đetinja is “Turica”, operational since 1 January 1929, but the large hydroelectrical potential of the river is not being used enough.
 It has two turbines obtained from Germany as World War I reparations.
 It is located 100 m upstream from the town's beach and was named after the Užice's neighborhood Turica.
 It is situated between the Belgrade–Bar railway and the surrounding hills.
 It has two generators of 200 kW each.
 During the 2017-2018 reconstruction it was updated and revitalized with the new equipment and the process was automatized: outlets, tunnels, pipelines, generators and crane were all revitalized or replaced.
 Also, the reservoir was cleaned.

 Altogether, there are three artificial lakes on the Đetinja: Velika brana, Mala brana and Vrutci.